 Power under which the Government may limit the level of council tax increase year on year.
-Any major precepting authority in England wanting to raise council tax by more than 2% must consult the public in a referendum.
+Any major precepting authority in England wanting to raise council tax by more than 3% or £5 which ever if the higher amount, must consult the public in a referendum.
 Councils losing a referendum would have to revert to a lower increase in bills.